davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Ranges confirm that the entire lithospheric column, including the Salinia nappes and Nacimiento belt of the Franciscan complex, were formed in a single episode of extension during the Late Cretaceous.
-The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.
+The outer toe of this extensionally-collapsed accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.